-By swapping ANY 2 out of 3 motor wires to the ESC, you can easily reverse the rotation direction of the motor.
-Doesn’t matter which two, the result would be the same.
+By simply swapping ANY 2 of the 3 wires between the motor and ESC, you can reverse the rotation of the motor.
+It doesn’t matter which two wires, the result would be the same.

 Reverse motor direction in BLHeliSuite software

-Motor Direction should be set to “Normal” by default, you can change it to “Reverse” if you want the motor to spin the other direction.
-You also have the option to set it to “3D”, which will allow you motor to spin both directions for 3D acro flying, don’t use it unless you know what you are doing.
+If Motor Direction was set to “Normal”, you can reverse motor direction by changing it to “Reverse”.
+And if it was already set to “Reverse”, you just need to change it back to “Normal”.
+You also have the option to set it to “3D”, which will allow your motor to spin both directions for 3D acro flying.
+Don’t set it to “3D” unless you know what you are doing.

 Further Reading: How to configure your BLHeli_32 ESC using FC pass-through?